HouSsamB10/weather/README.md

 # weather

 Weather App v1 is ready Inspiration in UI/UX design comes with time .
+V1 OF THIS APP IS IN BRANCH:
+  *  -DEVELOP
+    -API_INTEGRATION
+    -UI_DESIGN
+    -PROD_IOS
+    -PROD_ANDROID
+    -CLEAN_CODE
 ## Getting Started

 The project's architecture was organized into clean, distinct folders :